sinclairzx81/threadbox/readme.md

 ## Main

-The `Main` decorator denotes a class as the programs entry point.
-It's `main(...)` function will be automatically called by ThreadBox when the program is run.
+The `Main` decorator registers a class as the programs entry point.
+The classes `main(...)` function will be automatically called by ThreadBox when the program is run.

 ```typescript
 import { Main } from '@sinclair/threadbox'